When I tell friends, family members, and even complete strangers about iD Tech, I often get the same question—can kids actually learn to code?

 While you can get a little caught up in all of the different programming languages shown above, Scratch programming classes are great for any kid needing a beginner-level introduction.

-Instead of lines of code, Scratch users build with colorful command blocks and cartoon sprites.
+Instead of lines of code, Scratch uses block-based coding for users to build with colorful commands and cartoon sprites.
 The real beauty of it is, even without typing code, users can gain experience with statements, learn computational ideas, and think creatively to problem-solve.
 Plus, Scratch is incredibly engaging.

 Every bit of data a computer processes has to be converted into something for humans to understand and use.
 It could be a picture of a pizza, your tax documents, or the latest viral cat video.